d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 #### Description

 Connects to a server, establishes a secure session, and discovers data from iLO.
-Use the `login` command to connect to a server.
-This command establishes a secure session and discovers data from iLO.
 If you are logging in to a local server, run the command without arguments.
-If you are not logging in to a local server, see the following:
+If you are not logging in to a local server, supply the URL argument along with the user and password options.

+#### Usage in Other Commands

+Login remotely as part of other commands by including the *--url*, *(-u, --user)*, and *(-p, --password)* flags.
+Locally you will be logged in automatically unless running in higher security modes (see [Higher Security Modes](#higher-security-modes)).

 #### Parameters